Learning to be happy

 “It’s almost as if this happiness stuff has anticipated the hard times to come.
 As we’re going into this recession, perhaps depression, it’s interesting to note there’s been this big upsurge of work on happiness just prior to that.”

-That is David Van Nuys, PhD, aka Dr. Dave, in his latest Shrink Rap Radio podcast, an interview with Richard O’Connor, MSW, Ph.D., author of Happy At Last: The Thinking Person’s Guide to Finding Joy.
+That is David Van Nuys, PhD, aka Dr. Dave, in one of his Shrink Rap Radio podcasts, an interview with Richard O’Connor, MSW, Ph.D., author of Happy At Last: The Thinking Person’s Guide to Finding Joy.

 Dr. O’Connor [photo] says it is possible to learn to be happier, even for the many people with a lower than average happiness set point.

 Both psychologists note that is true of themselves, each having suffered depression.